SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 #### Phrase 3

-The basic structure of phrase 3 is *food production systems + adaptation/coping/preparedness + disaster/climate change*.
+The elements of the phrase are: *food production systems + adaptation/coping/preparedness + disaster/climate change*.

 The *food production system* terms are the same as phrase 2.
 These *disaster/climate change* terms include natural disasters, climate, market volatility, civil and political unrest (examples of risks in <a id="FAO2014">[FAO, 2014](#f7)</a>).